Educational use · community private server, not Supercell

 3. Open the downloaded APK

 Tap the file in your Downloads folder.
-Android’s package installer opens and shows the requested permissions for the package.
+Android’s package installer opens and shows the permissions the package is asking for.

 4. Tap Install

 Confirm the install.
 Wait for the progress bar to finish, then tap Open.
-The launch takes 5–10 seconds the first time while it sets up local data.
+The first launch takes 5 to 10 seconds while it sets up local data.

 5. First-run setup

 The client connects to the private server, syncs your unlocked roster, and drops you on the home screen.
-There is no Supercell ID sign-in — everything is local to the community account.
+There is no Supercell ID sign-in.
+Everything stays local to the community account.

 Related Android apps